 • High school completion

-We provide our clients with rides to class, computer access, and all the tools and support they need to excel in traditional and/or online classrooms.
-Our clients and graduates have enjoyed or currently enjoy successful studies at the following institutions:
+We provide our students with rides to class, computer access, and all the tools and support they need to excel in traditional and/or online classrooms.
+Our students and graduates have enjoyed or currently enjoy successful studies at the following institutions:

 • Prescott College